Pete Evans: Criticisms

-High-profile Australian medical experts have warned about the grave dangers of following Evans' advice, including Michael Gannon (the president of the Australian Medical Association), Brad McKay (host of Embarrassing Bodies Down Under) and obstetrician Brad Robinson.
+High-profile Australian medical experts have warned the public about the grave dangers of following Evans' advice, including Michael Gannon (the president of the Australian Medical Association), Brad McKay (host of Embarrassing Bodies Down Under) and obstetrician Brad Robinson.

-In 2019, Evans was criticised by medical experts for spreading misinformation about vaccinations.
+In 2019, Evans was again criticised by medical experts for fear-mongering and for spreading misinformation about vaccinations.

 In early 2020, it was reported that Evans had been photographed with prominent anti-vaxxer Robert F. Kennedy Jr admiring his work as "important".
-GP Brad McKay said that "Pete Evans has peddled nonsense for years" and that the community "has tolerated his anti-science rantings for long enough" and that he is contributing to an "undermining of important public health efforts".
+General Practitioner Brad McKay said that "Pete Evans has peddled nonsense for years" and that the community "has tolerated his anti-science rantings for long enough" and that he is contributing to an "undermining of important public health efforts".
 The national president of the Royal Australian College of General Practitioners (RACGP), Harry Nespolon, also responded that "Pete Evans should stick to talking about 'activated almonds' and leave vaccinations alone", adding that the anti-vax movement is "intensely frustrating" and undermining gains made in improving public health.

-Evans complained that comments Nespolon made about him had subjected him to being "laughed at and ridiculed".
+Evans has complained that the various comments Nespolon made about him had subjected him to being "laughed at and ridiculed".
 After the president died due to pancreatic cancer, Evans quipped that Nespolon didn’t know how to "deal with" his illness, and wished the doctor had a chat with him beforehand.
 The RACGP called on Evans to retract his comments.

 In May 2020, Evans received criticism from Australian Labor MP Josh Burns for promoting a video by conspiracy theorist David Icke which claimed both that the COVID-19 virus did not exist and that the virus was caused by 5G antenna installations.
 Burns wrote to Evans to warn him about promoting Icke's views because of Icke's history of antisemitism.

 In October 2020, Evans claimed he had helped a number of people come through cancer by "looking through a holistic lens" and embracing both "modern and natural" medicine, and had also helped people "get off pharmaceutical drugs" and reversed terminal illnesses by using a "holistic approach".

-In December 2020, Evans' Facebook page was removed by Facebook for "repeated breaches of its misinformation and harm policies" regarding spreading misinformation about coronavirus.
+In December 2020, Evans' public Facebook page was removed by Facebook for "repeated breaches of its misinformation and harm policies" regarding spreading significant misinformation about coronavirus.
 In February 2021, Facebook deleted his Instagram profile page also for COVID-19 misinformation breaches.